jonas-kgomo/furniture-search/README.md

-> This project is for Fabelio Furniture prototype
+# This project is for [Fabelio](https://fabelio.com) Furniture prototype

-## Available Scripts
+>  This app currently fethces data from a non-secure source as an API
+    You will get such an error:

+`The page is loaded over HTTPS, but requested an insecure resource 'http://www.mocky.io/v2/5c9105cb330000112b649af8'.
+This request has been blocked; the content must be served over HTTPS.`

 In the project directory, you can run: